zaiisao/Documentation/en/Interactive Broadcast/join_live_web.md

 Pass the channel key, channel name, and user ID to the method parameters:

 - `tokenOrKey`: For low-security requirements, pass null as the parameter value.
 For high-security requirements, pass the string of the token or Channel Key as the parameter value.
+We recommend using a token in the production environment.
 See [Security Keys](../../en/Interactive%20Broadcast/token.md).
 - `channel`: Channel name.
 - `uid`: The user ID is an integer and should be unique.
 If you set the user ID to null, the Agora server assigns a user ID and returns it in the `onSuccess` callback.